cparedes/redbluemagenta.com/index.markdown

 Specializations
 ---------------

-I specialize in HPC administration and web services.
-I've also fallen in love recently with modern configuration management tools, such as Puppet and various others.
+I specialize in web services.
+I've fallen in love recently with modern configuration management tools, such as Puppet and various others.

 Current Interests in Systems Administration
 -------------------------------------------